Grettis saga: Chapters 14–85

 Grettir lives in various places running from enemies and slaying more monsters.
 In Chapter 69 he returns home to the farm at Bjarg and sees his mother.
 She sends him off with his 15 year old brother Illugi and they head off to spend the rest of the saga on the island of Drangey off the northern tip of Iceland.
-Part of the reason for this if that the island has steep cliffs and can only be climbed up on with the help of a ladder than can be withdrawn.
+Part of the reason for this is that the island has steep cliffs and can only be climbed up on with the help of a ladder that can be withdrawn.
 Grettir eventually becomes the longest-surviving outlaw in Icelandic history.
 After spending over 19 years as an outlaw, his friends and family ask for his banishment to be lifted, arguing that a man could not spend more than 20 years as an outlaw according to the law (in fact, there was no such law in medieval Iceland).
 In chapter 77, after a debate at the assembly, it is decided that the outlawry will be lifted when he has completed the 20 years but not before.
 His enemies make one last effort, using sorcery to cause him to wound himself and finally defeat him, atop the cliff-sided, lonely, fortress-like Drangey off the northern tip of Iceland where he was staying with another brother of his named Illugi, and his slave Glaumr.
 Grettir's enemies succeed in killing him in chapter 82.
 Assuming that the tales of the saga bear any relationship to historical realities, Grettir would have died "some time between 1030 and 1040".